Listing Price settings are part of your store listing settings. Listing settings are accessed from the store dashboard.

-For Magento Price Source (required), select a pricing attribute.
-The default is
+For Magento Price Source (required), choose an option.

 Pricewhen pricing rules are applied to determine the published Amazon listing price.

-This will only apply to listings that have won the Buy Box position.
+This only applies to listings that have won the Buy Box position.
 The Buy Box is awarded by Amazon to the seller who has the product listed usually at the best price, along with other factors such as FBA/Prime shipping offered, availability, and the seller’s performance.

-For Apply Value Added Tax (VAT), select an option:
+For Apply Value Added Tax (VAT), choose an option:

 Businesses in the European Union (EU) are required to send invoices to business buyers, so that the customer can remit tax.
 You can either generate these invoices and calculate the taxes yourself or use a tax calculation service such as Amazon’s VAT Calculation Service.
 Amazon recommends signing up for the Amazon VAT Calculation Service.
 If you choose a different method, you are responsible for VAT compliance.

 Note: It may take 10-14 days for Amazon to verify and activate your VAT Calculation Service account.

 For VAT Percentage, enter the value for your VAT rate.